 "A glimpse behind the Iron Curtain"

-Soviet Visuals is an online community and digital archive of visuals from across the former USSR.
+Soviet Visuals is the internet's largest social archive of visuals from across the former USSR.
 We collect and curate images, photographs, illustrations, propaganda art and sometimes even soundbites.

 If you'd like to submit a visual, please send it to us via or DM us on Facebook, Instagram or Twitter.